Список разделов » CG Новости » Портфолио

 After a brief run doing freelance illustration for various table-top RPG companies, I decided that the money wasn’t enough, so I had better get into the video gaming industry and go to college for 3D rendering.
 I’ll spare you the boring details and tell you that it essentially boiled down to me being unequipped to handle the academics.
 That - in combination with the fact that I was getting outclassed by teens putting the finishing touches to their second short film when I was trying to figure out how to render a cube - ended up being exactly the epic failure that I needed to push me into a bottomless obsession to better my 2D skills to the best of their ability...

-everyone else was out partying, I was drawing.
+After coming back home I literally locked myself into an apartment for eight years and practiced.
+When everyone else was out partying, I was drawing.
 When everyone else was out on dates, I was drawing.
 When everyone else was getting somewhere, getting married and getting paid, I was drawing.
 Towards the middle of that eight year period I was even taken in by some friends of mine in LA when they saw how hell-bent I had become and how far I had let myself go!
 [Laughs].
 And it’s to people like that – my family and friends – that I really owe all my little victories and successes to.
 Their kindness and charity, along with the experience I gained from my various failures, gave me the means to improve my skills on my own and brought me to where I find myself today.

+3DTotal: Can I ask you about what projects you’re working on at the moment?
+Or if you’re not allowed to talk about them yet, is there something you worked on in the past that really stood out?
+Something that you’re particularly proud of?
 Brad: I’m really excited about what I’m working on right now.
 I wish I could outright say what it is, but due to cloak and dagger NDA contract agreements I can’t.
 However, I can say that it’s related to a certain sanity-blasting, dead yet dreaming entity that lies housed in an epoch-old, dead city beneath the waves ...

 When it comes to something I’m particularly proud of… hmm, let’s see.
 I’d have to say “Containment Breach Sub-Level 5”.
 It has a lot of elements I’ve wanted to incorporate into an image for a long time, like the first person camcorder idea and mad-science theme.
 I feel like the mood I wanted to convey translated pretty well, too; the reaction I’ve gotten from it has been really satisfying.
 I’ll never get over how great it feels to have people give me their